-We found the road by accident in search of Juberri Contemporary Gardens.
-We never found the garden, but we did stumble on a beautiful picnic spot in the small village of Aixirivall.
+I found the road by accident in search of Juberri Contemporary Gardens.
+I never found the garden, but I did stumble on a beautiful picnic spot in the small village of Aixirivall.

-Before heading back to Barcelona, we continued our journey up Carretera de la Peguera.
-I’m not sure the altitude, but we climbed high enough to find snow on the ground.
+Before heading back to Barcelona, I continued my journey up Carretera de la Peguera.
+I’m not sure the altitude, but I climbed high enough to find snow on the ground.

-I’m so glad we decided to take a day to visit Andorra during our trip to Barcelona.
+I’m so glad I decided to take a day to visit Andorra during my trip to Barcelona.

 You might be wondering if Andorra is worth the 3 hour drive each way.